wagnerjfr/mysql-innodb-cluster/README.md

 ## 2. Configure the MySQL servers to join InnoDB Cluster

-Run the command below to access the MySQL Shell of **mysql1** container.
+Run the command below to access the MySQL Shell of container **mysql1**.
 ```
 $ docker exec -it mysql1 mysqlsh -uroot -proot -S/var/run/mysqld/mysqlx.sock
 ```